 Those seven debate sites must have top billing among those on the trail of all the "Looking for Lincoln" plaques scattered around the state.
-They are more common than Carnegie Libraries, of which Illinois had 106, exceeded only by Indiana and California.
+They are more common than Carnegie Libraries, of which Illinois had 111, exceeded only by New York, Indiana and California.
 I'll soon have visited all of those remaining in Illinois and then can turn my attention to Lincoln as a means of gaining a further intimacy with Illinois on my bike.
 Each plaque Is a story unto itself, urging me to research it and join the tribe of Lincolnphiles, not that I need another obsession, having yet to exhaust my fascination with The Tour de France.
 Even as I've been biking along I've been listening to a Les Woodland audiobook on The Tour and also reading a Kindle book about a group of English cyclists who followed the 2012 Tour.

 Woodland has written over twenty books on cycling, most devoted to The Tour.
 He is another of a vast fraternity who have been totally absorbed by the rich and colorful history of The Tour and its wide array of characters that goes well beyond those who have ridden it.
 France is full of guys who have collected huge amounts of Tour memorabilia and have opened museums or make their collections available in public places when The Tour passes near them.
 There are quite a few French writers, like Woodland, who have devoted their careers to The Tour.
 The most prolific is Jean-Paul Ollivier, who has written fifty some books on cycling.
 Woodland quotes him on occasion along with many other writers.